 If you have comments concerning the accuracy of these time estimates or suggestions for making these forms simpler, we would be happy to hear from you.
 You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
-NW, IR-6406, Washington, DC 20224.
+NW, IR-6526, Washington, DC 20224.
 Do not send the tax form to this office.
-Instead, see Filing Requirement on page 2.
+Instead, see Filing Requirement, earlier.